-12. (1) A Trustee must be a natural person aged 18 years or older.

-- (2) No one may be appointed a Trustee if he or she would be disqualified from acting under the provisions of these articles. - (4) The number of Trustees shall be not less than three but shall not exceed 12. - (5) The Board of Trustees shall comprise: - a) an elected Chair who is a UKCP psychotherapist or psychotherapeutic counsellor - b) an elected Vice Chair who is a UKCP psychotherapist or psychotherapeutic counsellor - c) four directly elected members of UKCP - d) up to three lay members, appointed by the Board who shall not be UKCP members or employees and shall not be from psychological professions. - e) a treasurer, appointed by the Board - f) up to two people co-opted onto the Board, by the Board, as required.
-Any persons so appointed must stand down at the next opportunity, as determined by the Board, to then stand to be elected or appointed as a trustee.
-Article 14(1) does not apply to co-opted members. - (6) The vacancy of any of the seats specified in this Article shall not invalidate any action or proceedings of the Board of Trustees. - (7) The Company Secretary and Chief Executive may attend meetings but shall not have a vote. - (8) A Trustee may not appoint an alternate Trustee or anyone to act on his or her behalf at meetings of the Board of Trustees.
+- 12. (1) A Trustee must be a natural person aged 18 years or older. - (2) No one may be appointed a Trustee if he or she would be disqualified from acting under the provisions of these articles or if they are subject to any regulatory investigation or is disqualified under the Companies Acts or the Charities Act from acting as a charity trustee. - (4) The number of Trustees shall be not less than three but shall not exceed 12. - (5) The Board of Trustees shall comprise:

+a) an elected chair (the "UKCP Chair") who is a UKCP psychotherapist or psychotherapeutic counsellor b) an elected vice chair (the "UKCP Vice Chair") who is a UKCP psychotherapist or psychotherapeutic counsellor c) four directly elected members of UKCP d) up to three lay members, appointed by the Board who shall not be UKCP members or employees and shall not be from psychological professions e) an Honorary Treasurer, appointed by the Board in accordance with Article 15(8) f) up to two people co-opted onto the Board, by the Board, as required.
+Any persons so appointed must stand down at the next opportunity, as persons so appointed must stand down at the next opportunity, as determined by the Board, to then stand to be elected or appointed as a trustee.
+Article 14(1) does not apply to co-opted members.

+- (6) The vacancy of any of the seats specified in this Article shall not invalidate any action or proceedings of the Board of Trustees. - (7) The Company Secretary and Chief Executive (as appointed under Article 27) may attend meetings but shall not have a vote. - (8) A Trustee may not appoint an alternate Trustee or anyone to act on his or her behalf at meetings of the Board of Trustees.